Yoga Poses Names List

 Sofia Soori in Sirsasana: Headstand

-Inversions can be fun and frightening and are not to often seen in a regular yoga class.
-You should always practice inversions with caution, and until you feel safe and steady always with the guidance of a yoga instructor.
-You should stop what you are doing straight away if you feel any discomfort in the neck or cervical spine.
+Inversions can be fun and frightening and are rarely seen in a regular yoga class.
+You should always practice inversions with caution and until you feel safe and steady, always with the guidance of a yoga instructor.
+You should stop what you are doing immediately if you feel neck or cervical spine discomfort.

 Ardha pincha mayurasana: Dolphin pose